 Financing of Unfunded Actuarial Accrued Liabilities.
-Unfunded actuarial accrued liabilities (the portion of total liabilities not covered by present assets or expected future normal cost contributions) were amortized by level percent-of-payroll contributions over a period of 28 years.
+Unfunded actuarial accrued liabilities (the portion of total liabilities not covered by present assets or expected future normal cost contributions) were amortized by level percent-of-payroll contributions over a period of 27 years.
 This UAAL payment reflects payments expected to be made between the valuation date and the date contributions determined by this report are scheduled to begin.

 The funding value of assets used for funding purposes is derived as follows: prior year valuation assets are increased by contribution and expected investment income and reduced by refunds, benefit payments and expenses.
 To this amount is added 20% of the difference between expected and actual investment income for each of the previous five years, starting with the June 30, 2012 valuation.
-Prior to June 30, 2012, 25% of the difference between expected and actual investment income for each of the previous four years was added.